 The first thing to note is that these differences in risk happen without any changes in cholesterol, showing that there are many more factors at play than cholesterol.
 But, secondly, it should make you stop and wonder how meaningful it is to allocate a risk to an individual in the first place.

 The long and the short of it is this.
 Understand that the ‘risk’ the doctor worries about is statistical.
 He is worried that you fall into a particular risk category.
 He doesn’t know what your individual risk is, and he doesn’t really care.
 His job is to produce results at the group level.
 Getting you to take his medicine will help his statistics, but not necessarily help you.

 Understand what is going on and set about getting your diet right: real food, lower carb.
 But ignore his advice on diet, he’s only had half an hour training on nutrition in his life!
-If you follow this blog, or do a little cursory research, you will quickly learn a whole lot more about diet and health than he has even imagined.
+If you follow this blog or do a little cursory research, you will quickly learn a whole lot more about diet and health than he has ever imagined.

 In the next post, I’ll look at a huge study that investigated cardiovascular disease and diet across Europe – and turned up some interesting results!